Fiber Optic Update

 that we just hope this doesn't cause even more trouble.

-For example, here is a pole in the LA area where small cells are
+For example, here are 2 poles in the LA area where small cells

-being installed.
-Can just any contractor handle OTMR on this
+are being installed.
+Can just any contractor handle OTMR on

 Center Connections - 40G Looks Obsolete Already